featbit/featbit/README.md

 - **SDKs for front & back-end**, for Javascript/Typescrit, Java, Python, Go, .NET with more coming soon.
 - **Web API**, automate your workflow with Web APIs.
 - **Platform-level**, manage your flags in multiple projects and environments.
-- **Dee[ Self-Hosted Solution**, host feature flags service in your customer's private environment.
+- **Deep Self-Hosted Solution**, host feature flags service in your customer's private environment.
 - **ChatGPT Reduce Tech Debt**, use ChatGPT4's & FeatBit's fine-tuning solution to minimize technical debt.
+- **Pro solution for big data**, Pro version for teams and companies who has more than millions of feature usage, custom event and ab-testing insight per day.